Continuing Education Activity

 - Patients with existing hemorrhagic tendencies related to hematological conditions

-- Previous trauma or surgery to the site which increases the risk of arterial puncture
+- Previous trauma or surgery to the site increases the risk of arterial puncture

 - Pharmacological treatment affecting the patient's clotting.